johnno1962/Dynamo/README.md

 # Dynamo - Dynamic Swift Web Server

-Dynamo is a minimal, Swift implementation of a Web server supporting SSL that can also be used in Objective-C applications.
+Dynamo is a high performance, minimal, Swift implementation of a  Web server supporting SSL that can also be used in Objective-C applications.
 Dynamic content can be provided in what you could call "swiftlets" which are dynamically loadable bundles in your document root.
 These bundles hot-swap when modified using method Swizzling so the server does not have to be restarted.